Rossendale Borough Council elections

 Rossendale Borough Council elections are generally held three years out of every four, with a third of the council elected each time.
 Rossendale Borough Council is the local authority for the non-metropolitan district of Rossendale in Lancashire, England.
 Since the last boundary changes in 2002, 36 councillors have been elected from 14 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2004 have been:
+At the 2024 election, new ward boundaries will be in effect and the number of councillors will decrease to 30.